zumasys/docs/site/docs/jbase/administration/spooler/listpeqs/README.md

 LISTPEQS {options}
 ```

-where 'options' may take the form:
+where **options** may take the form:

 - “accountname” : specifies that only the print jobs owned by accountname be to be displayed.
 Use single or double quotes.
 - A:  displays only those print jobs, which are owned by the currently logged on account.
 Default action is to display all print jobs.
 - F: displays print jobs grouped by formqueue/printer.
 Default action is to display all printjobs in sequential order.
 - n: display print job number n.
 - n-m: displays print jobs in number range n to m inclusive
-- P sends output to the printer.
+- P: sends output to the printer.
 Default action is to display in paged format to terminal.

 ```
 PRINTER LIST ELEMENTS                14:28:24  01 APR 2018